 Autumn harvest season is marked by celebrations around the world for a season of sharing with friends, family, and the community.
-Dig into abundance at one of the many Fraser Valley farms where you can pick your own pumpkins out of a vast field, gather a bushel of crisp apples right from the trees, and take home a feast of local foods to bestow around your own table.
+Dig into abundance at one of the many Fraser Valley farms where your family can pick your own pumpkins out of a vast field, gather a bushel of crisp apples right from the trees, and take home a feast of local foods for around your own table.

 Corn is usually in season July-October, and Chilliwack corn (part of the Fraser Valley) might just be the sweetest you’ll ever try.

 At some farms, such as Taves Family Farms (pictured) freshly roasted corn and potatoes are on site for a snack.

 Apples are usually in season April-December.
 At some farms you can still pick your own apples in Autumn, such as Taves Family Farm – if they are still on the branches.
 Harvest times can vary from year-to-year.

 Fresh pressed apple cider is available at Taves Family Farm.